Synchronization in Anonymous Networks Under Arbitrary Dynamics: Abstract

 \section{Abstract}

-We present the $\kappa$-Synchronizer that works in non-synchronous dynamic networks under minimal assumptions.
-Our model allows continuous topological changes without any guarantee of eventual global or partial stabilization and assumes that nodes are anonymous.
-This deterministic synchronizer is the first to enable nodes to simulate a dynamic network synchronous algorithm for executions in a semi-synchronous dynamic environment under a weakly-fair node activation scheduler, despite the absence of a global clock, node ids, persistent connectivity or any assumptions about the edge dynamics (in both the synchronous and semi-synchronous environments).
-In summary, we make the following contributions: (1) we extend the definition of synchronizers to networks with continuous arbitrary edge dynamics; (2) we present the first synchronizer from the semi-synchronous to the synchronous model in a network with continuous arbitrary edge dynamics; and (3) we present non-trivial applications of the proposed synchronizer to existing algorithms.
-We assume an extension of the {\sc Pull} communication model by adding a single 1-bit multi-writer atomic register at each edge-port of a node, since we show that the standard {\sc Pull} model is not sufficient to allow for non-trivial synchronization in our scenario.
-The $\kappa$-Synchronizer operates with memory overhead at the nodes that is linear on the maximum node degree and logarithmic on the runtime of the underlying synchronous algorithm being simulated.
+We present the $\delta$-Synchronizer, which works in non-synchronous dynamic networks under minimal assumptions.
+Our model allows for arbitrary topological changes without any guarantee of eventual global or partial stabilization and assumes that nodes are anonymous.
+This deterministic synchronizer is the first that enables nodes to simulate a dynamic network synchronous algorithm for executions in a semi-synchronous dynamic environment under a weakly-fair node activation scheduler, despite the absence of a global clock, node ids, persistent connectivity or any assumptions about the edge dynamics (in both the synchronous and semi-synchronous environments).
+We make the following contributions: (1) we extend the definition of synchronizers to networks with arbitrary edge dynamics; (2) we present the first synchronizer from the semi-synchronous to the synchronous model in such networks; and (3) we present non-trivial applications of the proposed synchronizer to existing algorithms.
+We assume an extension of the {\sc Pull} communication model by adding a single 1-bit multi-writer atomic register at each edge-port of a node.
+We show that this extension is needed and that synchronization in our setting is not possible without it.
+The $\delta$-Synchronizer operates with a multiplicative memory overhead at the nodes that is asymptotically logarithmic on the runtime of the underlying synchronous algorithm being simulated---in particular, it is logarithmic for polynomial-time synchronous algorithms.